CAR ACCIDENT FAQS

 At Curcio Law Offices, our attorneys understand the ins-and-outs of the legal system and have been trained on how to handle personal injury cases.

 The value of your case is determined based upon several factors.
 If you suffer injuries through no fault of your own, you deserve compensation that will “make you whole.”
+Even if you haven’t suffered injuries from the car wreck, you may still be entitled to compensation.
 Every case is different.
 Our firm looks at the following factors when assessing the value of your case:

 - Medical Bills and Costs – You deserve to be compensated for both your past medical bills and any future treatment including medical devices, pain management therapies, physical therapy, and transportation to and from your doctor.